Q: Lowercase "q"

+Use in writing systems

-English standard orthography
+English

 In English, the digraph qu most often denotes the cluster /kw/; however, in borrowings from French, it represents /k/, as in 'plaque'.
 See the list of English words containing Q not followed by U. Q is the second least frequently used letter in the English language (after Z), with a frequency of just 0.1% in words.
 Q has the fourth fewest English words where it is the first letter, after X, Z, and Y.